Abortion ruling prompts variety of reactions from states | WTOP News

 Political control: Louisiana’s Legislature is controlled by Republicans who passed a trigger law to ban most abortions.
 Its Democratic governor, who is Catholic, also opposes abortions, though he supports exceptions for victims of rape or incest.

 What’s happened since Dobbs: Immediately after the ruling, Louisiana’s three abortion clinics halted abortion procedures as the trigger law went into effect.
-However, since then, the ban has taken effect twice and been blocked twice in the form of rulings and temporary restraining orders blocking its enforcement.
+However, since then, the ban has taken effect and been blocked multiple times in the form of rulings and temporary restraining orders.

 What’s next: A judge’s order gives attorneys until Aug.
 20 to develop plans for a trial on whether the law should be permanently blocked.
 The state could appeal his order.
 Louisiana Attorney General Jeff Landry has said he expects the case to wind up at the state Supreme Court.
 In Louisiana, where the Legislature has long been dominated by abortion opponents, there is little question that an abortion ban will eventually be in effect.